This post may contain affiliate links. See our disclosure policy.

 Store leftovers in an airtight container in the fridge for up to 5 days.
 We do not recommend storing in the freezer as they do not freeze well.
 Reheating Brussels sprouts can be tricky because they have a tendency to get soggy.
 I like to reheat them in the air fryer for a few minutes until heated through and crisped up.
 I also like to line a baking sheet with parchment paper and smash the Brussels sprouts onto the paper then roast them until crispy to make crispy “chips”.
 Add some Panko breadcrumbs and a drizzle of olive oil for and extra crispy texture.
 Dip the chips in balsamic reduction, Brussels Sprout sauce, or ranch dressing.

 More Delicious Veggie Side Dishes

-- Clean the brussel sprouts by trimming off the ends and peeling the outer layer of the sprout off.
+- Clean the Brussels sprouts by trimming off the ends with a sharp knife and peeling the outer leaves of the sprout off.
 Cut each one in half.

 - Heat the butter in a large skillet over medium high heat.